David Fairchild: Works

 The World Was My Garden won a National Book Award as the Bookseller Discovery of 1938, voted by members of the American Booksellers Association.
 The discovery was "the most deserving book which failed to receive adequate sales and recognition."

 In addition Fairchild and his wife Marian wrote an early book on macro photography of insects titled Book of Monsters (Washington, D.C.: National Geographic Society, 1914).
 Fairchild also wrote numerous monographs about plants, plant exploring, and the transportation and cultivation of new plants in the United States.

+Biographies

+Multiple biographies have been written about Fairchild, including The Food Explorer by Daniel Stone, Fruits of Eden by Amanda Harris, and Adventures in a Green World by Marjorie Stoneman Douglas.